mostafa/xk6-kafka/README.md

 Failed to write message: [5] Leader Not Available: the cluster is in the middle of a leadership election and there is currently no leader for this partition and hence it is unavailable for writes
 ```

 You can now use `createTopic` function to create topics in Kafka.
-The `scripts/test_topics.js` script shows how to list topics on all Kakfa partitions and also how to create a topic.
+The `scripts/test_topics.js` script shows how to list topics on all Kafka partitions and create a topic.

 You always have the option to create it using `kafka-topics` command: